Code-Institute-Submissions/LukaszPasich-Anaconda-MAA-MS4-v2_JanResub/README_testing.md

 Admin user:
 - TEST 7.16 - _Edit_ and _Delete_ buttons appear underneath each product when admin user is logged in - YES
-- TEST 7.17 - _Edit_ button underneath each product links to the _Edit Product_ page populated with the corresponding product details - YES
+- TEST 7.17 - _Edit_ button underneath each product links to the _Edit Product_ page populated with the corresponding product details - relevant 'toast' is displayed - YES
 - TEST 7.18 - _Delete_ button underneath each product deletes the respective product - relevant 'toast' is displayed - YES

 <br>